-It's down to counting hours before the 2012-13 school year begins in Westlake City Schools on Thursday morning.
+It's down to counting hours before the 2012-13 school year begins in on Thursday morning.

-While children alternate between glumness over the early end of summer vacation and the excitement of a new school year, school staff are in overdrive.
+While children alternate between glumness over the and the excitement of a new school year, school staff are in overdrive.

 For teachers, the days leading up to the first day of school are jam-packed.
 There are meetings, and they have to get the classrooms ready.

-"It's about preparing a friendly, safe, aesthetically pleasing environment for kids to learn," said Holly Lane Elementary School teacher first-grade Lisa Forshey.
+"It's about preparing a friendly, safe, aesthetically pleasing environment for kids to learn," said teacher first-grade Lisa Forshey.

 Forshey is spending these last days doing things like arranging the desks for the most efficient use of the space, making sure students' names are on what they need to be on, and the names are spelled right.